dshuffma-ibm/intern-training-2016/README.md

 * Download and install the [Node.js Binaries](https://nodejs.org/en/).
 ![Node Download Page](images/node_js_download.png)
-* After its installed test it by opening a command prompt on your operating system and type `node`.
+* After its installed test it by opening a command prompt on your operating system

 * Type node -v.
 Node should respond in kind: